GNSS & GPS Antennas

 *The GNSS-750 antenna is not within the scope of the RoHS directive.
 It is intended to be used as a Reference Station antenna at a fixed location over a long period of time and as such it qualifies to use the “Large-Scale Fixed Installation” RoHS scope exemption.

-What is a GPS Antenna and how does it work?
+What is a GNSS or GPS Antenna and how does it work?

-A GPS antenna is a device designed to receive and amplify the radio signals transmitted on specific frequencies by GPS satellites and convert then to an electronic signal for use by a GPS receiver.
-The output of the GPS antenna is fed into a GPS receiver which can compute the position.
+A GNSS or GPS antenna is a device designed to receive and amplify the radio signals transmitted on specific frequencies by GNSS satellites and convert them to an electronic signal for use by a GNSS or GPS receiver.
+The output of the GNSS or GPS antenna is fed into a GNSS or GPS receiver that can compute the position.